arsiliath/2025-library/readme.md

 ### Scenario 2: No Images Present

-If you need to add images and set up the environment:
+If you need to add images and run classification

 1. **Configure the API Key:**